NoahTheGr8/CAN-Bus-Visualizer-Sub-System-Prototype/README.md

 ```
 13. Enjoy (hopefully) :)

-## How to use the prototype
+## How to use the program
 * Look at it and see all packets being sent on the CAN Bus
-* Right-click a packet (represented as a row) and choose to edit or replay (only functionalites that are completed)
+* Right-click a packet (represented as a row) and choose to edit, view previous versions of a packet, or replay (only functionalites that are completed)
-* Stop the session using the button "Stop Session"
+* Stop the session using the button "Stop Session to close program and all the UI's it created"

 ## Possible Reasons the Application is not Working
 * The scripts that are in the repo need to become executables.
 To fix this you can run these commands